olivertzeng/homework/english/essay/education.md

 "I'll be an astronaut in the future!"
-This might be common to hear when you ask a child what they would want to do in the future, but if you were to ask a teenager what to do, most of them would rather not bother thinking or saying things that what people think might be "the best for them" like doctors.
-Especially in Taiwan, students in middle school or high school tend to believe that tests results are all that matters.
-Their spark of passion has been ceased by the stress that has been put by the tests.
+This might be common to hear when you ask a child what they would want to do in the future, but this dream and hope would be shattered by the reality of tests lying in front of them.
+Especially in Taiwan, students in middle school and high school tend to believe that tests results are the only thing deciding their future lives.
+These believes are caused by the use of test-based education instead of interest-based education.
+This indicates that schools teaches them what they want instead of what each of the student want to learn.

-People would think: "Why not change the way of learning?
-Instead of learning the current textbooks, why not learn whatever they like?"
-This has a downside compared to the current method however, that the learning cannot be standarlized or tested whether if a person is qualified or not, since every person has their own set of materials they learn with.
-So the best way to learn is to follow the current "test-based" learning with the school while learning what your interest points to in your own free time.

-I'm one of the top in my class, but being a bookworm does not mean I do not have an interest.
-I love programming, and I spend an enourmous amount of time practicing my skills.
-Such as algorithms, syntaxs, or even version management.
-I had an exam called the CAP that would determine the final school you would go to according to your test result.
-Thus, I had to choose between studying tests and going foward with my interest.
-But I refused to choose between them and did both.
-Not only did I get a great result from the exam, I also gained a lot of knowledge just from committing code onto GitHub and interacting with other developers.
-I'm glad that I can keep my passion while maintaining my own test score.
+Although I am one of the tops in class, I still have a strong passtion towards programming.
+Even if a test is just around the corner, I still strive to take some of my time savoring the sweet taste of putting my logical thoughts into programming languages.

+I once had an important exam that would determine the school you would go to according to the test result when I was in middle school.
+Because of my strong interest towards programming, I strugged deciding between studying for my test or going foward with my interest.
+But for the sake of my own future I decided to do them both.
+Because of my dedication, not only did I accomplish my greatest feats on developing my own new algorithm, I also made new friends along the way.
+Although I tried my best, my exam score was just only satisfactory.
+However, in this test-based education environment, it is still worth sacrificing some test score for my own interest and passion on something I like the most.